Proven-Paradox/shaper-system/Handbook.md

 ## Positioning
 Knowing who you can reach and who can reach you is critical in combat, so these rules are here to help you keep up with the flow of a fight.

-### Squares
+### Zones
-Combat is broken up into Squares.
-A combat Square should generally be somewhere between 15-20 feet in length on each side, square-ish in shape, and easy to understand on a quick drawing.
+Combat is broken up into Zones.
+A combat Zone should generally be somewhere between 15-20 feet in length on each side, whatever shape is appropriate for a given scene, and easy to understand on a quick drawing.
 It may represent a room or a hallway.
-A great hall in a large building may have several Squares.
-An open field would just be an effectively infinite number of Squares that characters can move through freely.
-Multiple creatures can occupy a single Square, and everyone in a Square can reach each other.
+A great hall in a large building may have several Zones.
+An open field would just be an effectively infinite number of Zones that characters can move through freely.
+Multiple creatures can occupy a single Zone, and everyone in a Zone can reach each other.
-Moving between Squares is done with Abilities.
+Moving between Zones is done with Abilities.
 Everyone has access to the the most basic [Move](#move) Ability, and others such as [Run](#run) or [Mobile Strike](#mobile-strike) provide more advanced ways to position.

 ### Advanced Positioning
 Rules for more advanced, granular, and tactical movement.
 These rules will not be used every combat; many combat scenarios don't really need this level of precision.
 The Arbiter should specifically point out when they're running a combat with these rules.

-#### Subsquares
+#### Subzones
-Subsquares are a way of dividing up a normal Square in situations where precise positioning is necessary.
-Each Subsquare is a portion of a larger Square.
+Subzones are a way of dividing up a normal Zone in situations where precise positioning is necessary.
+Each Subzone is a portion of a larger Zone.
-When you first enter a Square that contain Subsquares, you choose which Subsquare you land on.
-Any time after, you can change which Subsquare you occupy by doing anything that would allow you to move.
+When you first enter a Zone that contain Subzone, you choose which Subzone you land on.
+Any time after, you can change which Subzone you occupy by doing anything that would allow you to move.
-Unlike regular Squares, Subsquares can only have one character in them at a time.
-Allies do not block movement for each other, but one cannot walk through Subsquares that contain an enemy.
+Unlike regular Zones, Subzones can only have one character in them at a time.
+Allies do not block movement for each other, but one cannot walk through Subzones that contain an enemy.
-You do not need to be in the same Subsquare as an ally to affect them with your Melee Range Abilities (such as Guard or Healing Touch).
+You do not need to be in the same Subzone as an ally to affect them with your Melee Range Abilities (such as Guard or Healing Touch).
 Using these Abilities on an ally causes you to move adjacent to them automatically.
 You cannot do this if you do not have line of sight to target ally.
-Subsquares generally come up when line of sight or cover becomes a factor in a fight.
-Each situation with Subsquares includes rules on how line of sight or effect is determined in their descriptions.
+Subzones generally come up when line of sight or cover becomes a factor in a fight.
+Each situation with Subzones includes rules on how line of sight or effect is determined in their descriptions.
-Characters can move between top level Squares as normal, regardless of which Subsquare you start from.
+Characters can move between top level Zones as normal, regardless of which Subzone you start from.
-Some examples of Subsquare use:
+Some examples of Subzone use:

 ##### Central column
-A Square that includes a column, pillar, or other obstruction at its center.
-The containing Square is divided up into 9 Subsquares.
-The central Subsquare is the column, which cannot be entered and blocks line of sight.
-To determine if you have line of sight, just count the number of Subsquares away your target is.
+A Zone that includes a column, pillar, or other obstruction at its center.
+The containing Zone is divided up into 9 Subzones.
+The central Subzone is the column, which cannot be entered and blocks line of sight.
+To determine if you have line of sight, just count the number of Subzones away your target is.
 Count orthogonality; i.e. without moving diagonally.
-Any target more than two Subsquares away is blocked; the pillar is between you and your target.
+Any target more than two Subzones away is blocked; the pillar is between you and your target.

 ```
 TODO: Visual aid, more examples; low priority: I want to get closer to done